Skip to main content

 DEACTIVATEDSandbox has been deactivated

 Continue polling every 3-5 seconds until the status reaches DEPLOYED or FAILED.
-A first sandbox with that template is automatically created on Blaxel once deployment succeeds.
-You can safely delete the sandbox and keep using the template for new sandboxes.
+A first sandbox from that image is automatically created on Blaxel once deployment succeeds.
+You can safely delete the sandbox and keep using the image for new sandboxes.

 Example script